 Creating a brand isn't easy, but what's much harder is making sure a company can 'stay on brand'.

-After working with startups for many years we've seen how the branding we help create tends to devolve if there isn't someone specifically tending to it.
-Like oil and water, you need to keep working on the brand, thinking about it, evolving it... or it looses focus and start to come apart.
+After working with startups for many years we've seen how the brands we create tends to loose focus if there isn't someone specifically tending to it.
+You really need to keep working on the brand, thinking about it, evolving it... or it looses focus and starts to come apart.
 That's what brand strategy is.

 Here's a quote from Paula Scher that every designer should read: